 Overview of KS3

-Activities will include swimming, gymnastics, badminton, athletics, tennis, rounders, cricket, football, rugby, basketball, fitness, and netball.
+Activities will include swimming, gymnastics, badminton, athletics, rounders, cricket, football, rugby, basketball, fitness, and netball.
 We offer many of these activities in extra-curricular clubs that can lead to competitive fixtures against other schools, plus involvement in many County Cup competitions.

 What will be studied in Year 7

 All students will experience a term of swimming and gymnastics, with boys participating in football and rugby in their games lessons.
 Girls will experience netball and football in their games lessons.
-During the Summer term, all students experience fitness, athletics and tennis, with boys focusing on cricket and girls on rounders.
+During the Summer term, all students experience fitness and athletics, with boys focusing on cricket and girls on rounders.

 What will be studied in Year 8